 Multilingual Reading Assessment

-Our project is dedicated to investigating and creating effective methods for evaluating the reading skills of individuals across diverse age groups and language backgrounds.
-To accomplish this objective, we are in the process of designing digital tasks that are practical for assessing large groups.
+Our project is dedicated to investigating and creating effective methods for evaluating & improving the reading skills of individuals across diverse age groups and language backgrounds.
+To accomplish this objective, we are in the process of designing scalable assessment tools & interventions.

 In summary, our goals are as follows:

 Throughout 2022, our team formulated a series of tasks specifically targeting different reading skills at both the word and subword levels in Finnish.
-Initial datasets were collected, and the group is currently engaged in the evaluation of these tests based on the gathered data.
+Initial datasets were collected to evaluate the reliability & validity of these tasks.

 In 2023, the researchers continued developing new tasks and refining the existing battery.
 In addition, multiple tasks were also constructed in Swedish.
 The group met face to face for the first time in August 2023 to discuss plans for the future.